And the Oxford Word of the Year 2025 is…

 Read more about some of our winning words and how we chose them, with insights shared by our Oxford Languages team.

-2023: Rizz
+2023: rizz

 Through head-to-head contests held over an action-packed four-day period, over 30,000 people whittled a shortlist of eight words down to four finalists—rizzSwiftiesituationship, and prompt.
 Our language experts considered our corpus data, the number of votes, and public commentary, before we announced rizz as the Oxford Word of the Year 2023.